Common courtesy: The SHORT ANSWER

 Yes, this year has really changed our life from how we interact with others to how we respond to people we know.
 Sadly, that means if common courtesies were rare, now they are even thought of as problematic.
-People will not do anything that might get themselves too close to someone.
+People will not do anything that might get them too close to someone.

 While that is understandable, it cannot be denied that it seems that it could get us into trouble in the future.
 But what cannot be forgotten is that the most important part is to be kind to one another in every situation.
 Something small here can seem like a big deal.

-This is a stressful time for everyone, regardless if the virus has touched you or someone you know personally.
+This is a stressful time for everyone, regardless of the virus has touched you or someone you know personally.
 Tensions are running high and it is your job as an elegant woman to make sure that everyone around you feels as comfortable as possible.

-Being elegant today is not just about looking a certain way, it is about respecting boundaries that other’s have put up.
+Being elegant today is not just about looking a certain way, it is about respecting boundaries that others have put up.
 It is wearing the face masks if it is asked, or standing further and waiting your turn.
 It can even look like you might be having to wait longer in lines before heading into your local grocery store.
 But, because you are a graceful and elegant woman, you will be doing this with joy and pleasure.

 Since your time is no more valuable than anyone else’s, your patience has increased and this will help relieve any tension or anger that others will have because it is not going their way at the time.

 You set the expectations around you, you are being watched and you have an audience.
-Being elegant and poised in this kind of a world is so important to show to others how beneficial living elegantly will lead you.
+Being elegant and poised in this kind of world is so important to show to others how beneficial living elegantly will lead you.

 Common decency- to conclude